 As a result of the Refinitiv Contribution, the Company assumed the tax liabilities of the contributed entity.
 The contributed entity is under audit by the State of New Jersey for the tax years 2012 - 2015 and is appealing a tax assessment from an audit by the State of New Jersey for the tax years 2008 - 2011.
-At December 31, 2019, the tax liability, interest and penalties related to the Refinitiv Contribution is \$2.7 million and is included within accounts payable, accrued expenses and other liabilities on the consolidated statement of financial condition.
+At December 31, 2020, the tax liability related to the Refinitiv Contribution is \$2.7 million and is included within accounts payable, accrued expenses and other liabilities on the consolidated statement of financial condition.

 The Company is indemnified by Refinitiv for tax liabilities that were assumed by the Company as a result of the Refinitiv Contribution.
-An indemnification asset has been recorded for this item.
-See Note 14 - Related Party Transactions.
+At December 31, 2020, \$2.7 million is included in other assets on the consolidated statement of financial condition related to this indemnification.

 The above tax positions were recognized using the best estimate of the amount expected to be paid based on available information and assessment of all relevant factors.
 Due to the uncertainty associated with tax audits, it is possible that at some future date liabilities resulting from these audit could vary significantly from these positions.
 Nevertheless, based on currently enacted legislation and information currently known to us, the Company believes that the ultimate resolution of these audits will not have a material adverse impact on the Company's financial condition taken as a whole.
+Furthermore, the Company anticipates approximately \$2.5 million of net uncertain tax benefits will decrease within the next twelve months.

-10. Tax Receivable Agreement
+9. Tax Receivable Agreement

 In connection with the Reorganization Transactions, the Corporation entered into the Tax Receivable Agreement with TWM LLC and the Continuing LLC Owners, which provides for the payment by the Corporation to a Continuing LLC Owner of 50% of the amount of U.S. federal, state and local income or franchise tax savings, if any, that the Corporation actually realizes (or in some circumstances is deemed to realize) as a result of (i) increases in the tax basis of TWM LLC's assets resulting from (a) the purchase of LLC Interests from such Continuing LLC Owner, including with the net proceeds from the IPO, the October 2019 follow-on offering and any future offering or (b) redemptions or exchanges by such Continuing LLC Owner of LLC Interests for shares of Class A common stock or Class B common stock or for cash, as applicable, and (ii) certain other tax benefits related to the Corporation making payments under the Tax Receivable Agreement.
-Payments under the Tax Receivable Agreement are made annually based on the actual tax savings realized by the Corporation in its previous tax year.
+Payments under the Tax Receivable Agreement are made within 150 days after the filing of the tax return based on the actual tax savings realized by the Corporation.
+The first payment of the Tax Receivable Agreement was made in January 2021.